allainerain/allainerain/README.md

 ## Fun Facts:
 - 📚 I'm an aspiring polyglot.
 I'm working on improving my Mandarin (intermediate) and Bahasa Indonesia (beginner).
+If you speak any of those languages, I'd love to chat!
 - 🎨 When I'm not coding, I love creating other things through different means.
 Particularly, I like crocheting, knitting, [illustration](https://www.instagram.com/allaine.psd/) and [cycling](https://allaine.vercel.app/blog/cycling-journey).

 ## How To Reach Me?